Gillespie Pass Circuit

 We set up the tent and I went for a swim in the river.
-Given that the water from the river was coming directly from the snow-capped covered mountain tops around us, you can imagine how cold it was.
+Given that the water from the river was coming directly from the snow-capped covered mountaintops around us, you can imagine how cold it was.

-We sunbathed, made dinner and marvelled at the views, and spotted some chamois on the mountainside.
+We sunbathed, made dinner and marveled at the views, and spotted some chamois on the mountainside.
 There were numerous waterfalls spilling down the mountains around us.
 It was a glorious evening.
 We noticed then, that there had been no sandflies to blight our evening.
 The only explanation we could think of was that we were too high for them, at an elevation of around 900m.

 We went to bed at 8.30 am and waited for it to get dark.

-Day 2 – Gillespie Pass, Siberia valley, Wilkin river to Dans flats
+Day 2 – Gillespie Pass, Siberia Valley, Wilkin River to Dans flats

 We were really excited to get over Gillespie Pass!!
 The following morning we left at 7 am and immediately got stuck into a 600m or so steep climb up the mountain track.
 Much of it was a well-marked, slippery trench.